Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 The patient has been suffering from convulsive seizures for many years, which have recently become more frequent. a) focal seizure

-The patient sits motionless on the bed, his gaze is fixed in space.
-Facial expression interested.
-Answers questions formally, in monosyllables. c) as oneiroid
+The patient sits motionless on the bed, his gaze directed into space.
+Interested facial expression.
+Answers questions formally, in monosyllables. c) like oneiroid

-The patient went to the doctor after being discharged from the hospital, where he was treated for appendicular infiltrate, the appendix was not removed.
-In this situation, it is necessary b) to follow the recommendations given to the patient upon discharge from the surgical hospital
+The patient consulted a doctor after being discharged from the hospital, where he was treated for appendiceal infiltration; the appendix was not removed.
+In this situation, it is necessary to b) follow the recommendations given to the patient upon discharge from the surgical hospital

-The patient complained of pain in the region of the G2 tooth.
-On examination: in the G2 area, edema, gingival hyperemia, suppuration from the gingival pocket, tooth mobility of the III degree.
+The patient complained of pain in the area of the G2 tooth.
+On examination: in the area of G2 there is swelling, hyperemia of the gums, suppuration from the gingival pocket, tooth mobility of the third degree.
 The patient suffers from rheumatism without exacerbation.
 The optimal tactic for this patient is a) tooth extraction

 The patient complained of double vision.
-On examination: the left eye is deviated inwards, the angle of strabismus in the diseased eye is 30°, in the healthy eye it is 10°, there is a lack of mobility of the diseased eye inwards.
-10 years ago, the patient suffered a blunt head injury.
-It is most likely that the patient has b) paralytic convergent strabismus, central abducens nerve palsy
+On examination: the left eye is deviated inwards, the angle of strabismus on the affected eye is 30°, on the healthy eye - 10°, there is a lack of inward mobility of the affected eye.
+10 years ago the patient suffered a blunt head injury.
+It is most likely that the patient has b) paralytic convergent strabismus, central abducens palsy

-The patient complained of a change in the appearance of the back of the tongue that he accidentally discovered. b) desquamative glossitis
+The patient complained of a change in the appearance of the dorsum of the tongue that he accidentally discovered. b) desquamative glossitis

-The patient suffered generalized urticaria with Quincke's edema after administration of tetanus toxoid.
-What variants of cross-sensitization can this patient have? c) horsemeat d) dandruff
+The patient suffered generalized urticaria with angioedema after administration of antitetanus serum.
+What types of cross-sensitization may this patient have? c) to horse meat d) to dandruff

 The patient suffered a rheumatic attack 3 years ago.
-She is currently being examined and has no complaints.
+He is currently undergoing a medical examination and has no complaints.
 Physical examination reveals mitral valve insufficiency. b) inactive

-The patient received a burn of the hand and forearm by steam.
+The patient received steam burns to his hand and forearm.
 On examination: there is swelling and hyperemia of the skin, in places with small blisters filled with light yellow exudate, not tense.
-Specify the degree of damage a) 1-2 degree
+Indicate the degree of damage a) 1-2 degrees

 The patient was injured in the popliteal region with a cutting object.
-There is heavy bleeding from the wound.
-What methods of temporary stop of bleeding can be effective in this case? a) maximum flexion of the knee joint d) application of a hemostatic tourniquet on the upper third of the thigh
+There is severe bleeding from the wound.
+What methods of temporarily stopping bleeding can be effective in this case? a) maximum flexion of the knee joint d) application of a hemostatic tourniquet to the upper third of the thigh

-The patient complains of acute pain in the perineal region, radiating to the sacrum and suprapubic region.
-Body temperature increased to 39.5°C. Urination is difficult, painful.
+The patient complains of acute pain in the perineal area, radiating to the sacrum and suprapubic region.
+Body temperature increased to 39.5°C. Urination is difficult and painful.
 It is most likely that the patient

-A patient with shoulder dislocation notes a feeling of numbness in the fingers.
+A patient with a dislocated shoulder notes a feeling of numbness in the fingers.
 Active abduction of the first finger is sharply limited.
-The weakening of the pulse of the radial artery on the affected side is determined.
+The weakening of the radial artery pulse on the affected side is determined.
 Medical tactics in this case involves a) immediate reduction of the dislocation

 A patient with a severe form of lacunar tonsillitis, if necessary, should be hospitalized d) in the infectious diseases department

-A patient with liver cirrhosis needs a) refusal of alcohol b) exclusion of hepatotoxic drugs c) dispensary observation d) periodic biochemical monitoring of liver tests
+A patient with liver cirrhosis needs a) abstinence from alcohol b) exclusion of hepatotoxic drugs c) dispensary observation d) periodic biochemical monitoring of liver tests

 The patient, a 40-year-old man, has no complaints.
-At an objective examination: on the mucous membrane of the right cheek, along the line of closing of the teeth, there is a whitish area, somewhat denser to the touch compared to the healthy mucous membrane, b) leukoplakia
+Upon objective examination: on the mucous membrane of the right cheek, along the line where the teeth meet, there is a whitish area, somewhat denser to the touch compared to the healthy mucous membrane, b) leukoplakia

-A 30-year-old patient underwent resection of 2/3 of the stomach for a perforated ulcer, according to Billroth I. Subsequently, the patient developed palpitations, dizziness, profuse sweat, and orthostatic hypotension 30-40 minutes after a heavy meal.
+A 30-year-old patient underwent resection of 2/3 of the stomach due to a perforated ulcer, according to Billroth I. Subsequently, 30-40 minutes after a heavy meal, the patient developed palpitations, dizziness, profuse sweating, and orthostatic hypotension.
 It is most likely that the patient has e) dumping syndrome

-The patient is always shown hospitalization in the localization of the boil a) in the area of the nasolabial triangle and the upper half of the face
+The patient is always indicated for hospitalization if the boil is localized a) in the area of the nasolabial triangle and the upper half of the face

-A patient at work got a foreign body in his eye.
-The factory paramedic found a piece of metal on the surface of the cornea and removed it.
+A patient got a foreign body in his eye at work.
+The factory assistant found a piece of metal on the surface of the cornea and removed it.

-A patient with hay fever is shown a course of specific hyposensitization by pollen allergens a) 1-3 months before the flowering of plants
+A patient with hay fever is advised to undergo a course of specific hyposensitization with pollen allergens a) 1-3 months before the start of flowering of plants

 The patient was diagnosed with appendicular colic.
-There are no changes in the clinical analysis of blood, the body temperature is normal.
+There are no changes in the clinical blood test, body temperature is normal.
 Your actions c) observation in dynamics

 CATEGORIES